 What Causes Metals to Rust in Salt Water?

 Rust is a chemical process in which electrons are exchanged between atoms; some compounds may speed up the rusting process by enhancing the electrical activity between iron and oxygen.
 Salts and acids enhance the conductivity of water surrounding metal, which speeds up the rusting process.
+Following elements speed up the rusting process.

 Because wet air offers a perfect substrate for corrosion to develop, metals erode fast in damp situations.
 In fact, a water droplet acts as a miniature battery, enabling ions to readily travel between iron and oxygen.
 An electrochemical process takes oxygen from the atmosphere at the point where water, ferrous, and air interact, producing hydroxide ions in the moisture.